Photo © Pauline Thurn und Taxis

 We believe that traditional crafts can only survive if artisans are empowered and supported and that the co/rizom development tool will help create thriving, resilient and connected communities that can enact fair employment practices, improve the quality of their products and ensure the survival of context-specific skills and historic ways of making that might otherwise be lost forever.

-Currently three communities in Georgia, Albania and Romania are part of our program – and another four will be added in fall 2019.
+Currently communities in Albania, Bosnia, Georgia, Hungary, Romania and Uzbekistan are part of our program – other ones will be added in 2020.

 Alex Levac, Photography